mnm0076/cs161-project2/os161-1.10/README.txt

 4. **The kernel executes the requested operation** and **returns control to the user program**.

 This analysis is based on reviewing OS/161 source code.

+### Debugging with GDB

+Although I was unable to fully debug OS/161, I researched the GDB debugging process.
+OS/161 uses `sys161-gdb` for debugging, and the common workflow is:

+1. Compile OS/161 with debugging symbols using `-g` flag.
+2. Run `sys161 -w kernel` to start OS/161 in debug mode.
+3. Use `gdb kernel` to attach to the running instance.
+4. Set breakpoints with `break function_name` and step through execution.

+Due to the Sys161 failure, I could not fully execute these steps, but I understand the debugging process.